 The flavors are bolder and the meat is tasty like you’ve never had tasty adobo before.
 Every square millimeter, including the innermost portion, is bursting with that sour-salty flavor that we love.
 It’s fabulous!

-Tip #1: You have the option to brown the meat before slow cooking.
+You have the option to brown the meat before slow cooking.
 I like browning my pork.
-What I do is coat the bottom of a frying pan with cooking oil and spreading the pork pieces.
+What I do is cut a slab of pork belly into thick slices first.
+Then, I coat the bottom of a frying pan with cooking oil and spread the pork pieces.
 I just leave them there on high heat until the undersides are lightly browned.
 I give them quarter turns every few minutes to brown all sides evenly.
 If you decide to skip this step, the slow cooking time will be longer.

 Slow cooker Filipino pork adobo